InfinSys/xplatform-cpp/README.md

 > At the core of this template is CMake, serving as the primary build abstraction.
 This provides unparalleled flexibility and control over your project's compilation, linking, and packaging across diverse platforms.
 Many of the template's advanced features are powered directly by CMake's capabilities.

 ### **Customizable CMake Variables (Scope Convention):**
 > The template introduces a 'scope' convention for caching CMake variables.
 You'll define a short, unique scope identifier for your project.
 Furthermore, critical template-controlling variables are prefixed with `PRJ_` in the root `CMakeLists.txt`.
-Users are encouraged to locate these *PRJ_* prefixed variables and override their default values to tailor the template to their specific project needs.
+Users are encouraged to locate these '*PRJ_*' prefixed variables and override their default values to tailor the template to their specific project needs.

 ### **VS Code Integration:**
 > While fully compatible with any development environment, this template is designed with Visual Studio Code in mind.
 The included `.vscode` directory contains pre-configured `extensions.json`, `tasks.json`, and `launch.json` files.
 These configurations streamline common development tasks: